aheald-quadball/us-quadball-rulebook/rulebook.md

 A. A hoop is dislodged if:
 i.
-The hoop loop touches the ground or the hoop otherwise comes to a rest even temporarily in a non-upright position, including on top of a player.

-ii.
-The hoop loop detaches from the pole, or the pole detaches from the base.
+The hoop loop touches the ground or the hoop otherwise comes to a rest even temporarily in a non-upright position, including on top of a player. ii.
+The hoop loop detaches from the pole, or the pole detaches from the base. iii.

-iii.
 Any part of the hoop breaks such that it cannot serve its function.

-B. If a hoop is in the process of being dislodged when the quadball passes completely through it, the goal is good.
+B. If a hoop is in the process of being dislodged when the Quadball passes completely through it, the goal is good.
 C. A hoop that is turned so that the hoop loop is no longer in line with the goal line is not dislodged and may be scored upon.
 i.
 Turned hoops should be returned to the proper position once active play leaves the area.
 D. A dislodged hoop must be fixed and returned to its correct position before a goal may again be scored on that hoop.

 4.3.2.
 Dislodged hoop procedure